 Heel-toe, heel-toe.
 Don’t clomp around or over think-it.

-Unless you have to go up or down stairs, then you’ll want to turn sideways and plant your feet flat, parallel to the stairs you’re using.
+Keep in mind, if you have to go up or down stairs, you’ll want to turn sideways and plant your feet flat, parallel to the stairs you’re using.
 Probably not a bad idea to hold the handrail either.

 What else should I bring on my trip?